RC2014Z80/RC2014/BASIC-Programs/README.md

 # RC2014-BASIC-Programs
-A collection of BASIC programs that run on RC2014
+A collection of BASIC programs that run on RC2014, using Microsoft BASIC.

+Both MBASIC 4.7 as modified to suit the Classic RC2014 and MBASIC 5.21 / 5.29 for CP/M are suitable to use these programs.

 More to follow soon...